Skip to main content

 Under the federal Garn-St. Germain Depository Institutions Act (12 U.S.C.
 1701j-3), Prosperity Bank cannot enforce a due-on-sale clause when the property transfers to a surviving spouse, child, relative upon death, or the borrower's revocable living trust.
 Confirmed Successors in Interest are treated as borrowers under CFPB mortgage servicing rules and are entitled to account information, loss mitigation options, and assumption rights.
 General Customer Service: 1-800-531-1401.
 Prosperity Bank Plaza: 4295 San Felipe, Houston, TX 77027.

-Prosperity Bank requires several documents to process a claim, including Certified death certificate, Valid government-issued ID for the claimant (beneficiary, executor, or successor trustee), and Account information for the deceased (account numbers, statements), and additional documentation depending on the account type.
-Certified copies are typically needed—photocopies are generally not accepted for death certificates or court documents.
+Documentation required by Prosperity Bank includes Certified death certificate, Valid government-issued ID for the claimant (beneficiary, executor, or successor trustee), and Account information for the deceased (account numbers, statements), along with additional paperwork that varies by account type.
+All death certificates and court documents must be certified copies.

 Frequently asked questions